rx-ted/neovim-theme/README.md

 1. Install [Neovim] version 0.8 or higher on your machine
 2. Remove or backup your existing configuration files in `~/.config/nvim`
-3. Clone the git repo `git clone https://github.com/appelgriebsch/Nv ~/.config/nvim`
+3. Clone the git repo `git clone https://github.com/rx-ted/neovim-theme ~/.config/nvim`
+4. Switch others themes via `main`, `master`, `lazyvim`, so we need run `git switch lazyvim && git pull origin lazyvim`.
-4. Run `nvim` from a terminal
+5. Run `nvim` from a terminal
-5. Use the `LazyExtras` option from within Neovim to enable optional plugins
+6. Use the `LazyExtras` option from within Neovim to enable optional plugins

 ## Show case